This is Rudy Giuliani and this is the Rudy Giuliani show.

 You saw the earlier press conference that the president did in the Oval Office.

-As you know, today, the president was signing, and I have my notes here, a proclamation in the Oval Office recognizing the 90th anniversary of Social Security, which was originally enacted in 1935 on this day.
+As you know, today the president was signing, and I have my notes here, a proclamation in the Oval Office recognizing the ninety-eighth anniversary of social security, which was originally enacted in 1935 on this day.

-And he committed to always defending Social Security and praised his administration's efforts in making the program stronger and more resilient.
+And he committed to always defending social security and praising his administration's efforts in making the program stronger and more resilient.

 So this is a common fear that the elderly have, which is obviously baseless.

-It makes it totally secure and powerful for the people that are on it and need it.
+What it does is It makes it totally safe and powerful for the people that are on it and need it.

 And we're very proud of the job he's done.